A big year for Philly

 Of course, I’m saving the best for last: dessert.
 If you’re not feeling the bar scene, end your evening with an unreal treat at Franklin Fountain.
 Walking into this ice cream parlor feels like walking into a movie, with bow-tie-wearing staff serving up scoops in an old-timey, nostalgic vibe.
 Choose from the extensive selection of original ice cream flavors, like green tea, maple walnut, and my personal favorite, hydrox cookie.
 The best part?
 Your scoops will be served in a Chinese takeout box, adding a cherry on top to this out-of-a-movie experience.

 So there you have it.
 While fresh restaurants are always popping up, these Philly classics are bound to give you an unforgettable, consistent, and delicious experience.
-Whether you’re a Philly native, or are just popping in to visit, don’t forget to have your stuff protected while you’re out on the town.
+Whether you’re a Philly native, or are just popping in to visit, don’t forget coverage for your stuff while you’re out on the town.
 Take Lemonade for a spin and get renters or homeowners insurance in Pennsylvania, so you can focus on the important things in life: eating, relaxing, and adventuring.